πͺPosition

 <!-- Content positioned fixed -->

-, placing the element in its default position according to the normal flow of the document.
+.staticSets the position property to static, placing the element in its default position according to the normal flow of the document.

 CSS equivalent: position: static;